iPhone Not Sending Pictures to Android? (Try This Fix First!)

 Try sending a picture again to an Android phone to see if the problem has been fixed.
 If it’s still not working, we’re moving to our next troubleshooting tip.

-Carrier updates can fix many of your phone problems such as voicemail, messaging, and network issues.
+Carrier updates can fix many phone problems, such as voicemail, messaging, and network issues.

 On your iPhone, check for any available carrier updates.
 If there are Carrier Settings Update, go ahead and install them.
 Here is how: